5 decluttering tips to get you started

 1. Declutter regularly

-Tackle clutter a little bit each day or perhaps whenever you clean.
-So when the kettle's on, clear the kitchen worktop and find homes for everything.
-When you're stuck in-doors waiting for a delivery to come, tackle an over full drawer or cupboard.
+Tackle clutter a little bit each day or when you're doing another task at home.
+For example, when the kettle's on, clear the kitchen worktop.
+When you're waiting for a delivery, tackle an overful drawer or cupboard.
 When you're cleaning the bathroom, sort out your toiletries.

-You could decide on a regular time slot when you're going to tackle a particular area, such as a Monday morning or Friday afternoon.
-You might want to start Tidy Tuesday, so the idea of decluttering or organising sticks in your mind and you think of doing it on a Tuesday.
+Identify a regular time slot when you could tackle a particular area.
+For example, Filing Friday or Tidy Tuesday, so the idea of decluttering or organising sticks in your mind and you think of doing it on a regular basis.

 3. Storage Solutions

 Sort through your things before you buy storage.
-Rationalise what you have and group like things together.
-Next, decide what type of storage you would like and what would fit the space you're going to use.
-Shop about online - it's so easy these days to find bargains and get fast delivery.
-If you buy storage first, you may find you don't need it all - then it just becomes part of the problem.
+Rationalise what you have and group similar things together.
+Decide what type of storage you would like for them and what would fit the space you're going to use.
+If you buy storage first, you may find you don't need it all and it just becomes part of your clutter.

 4. New stuff